coder/coder/docs/admin/architectures/index.md

 - API latency/response time: Monitor API latency and response times to ensure optimal performance under varying loads.
 - Average number of HTTP requests: Track the average number of HTTP requests to gauge system usage and identify potential bottlenecks.
+The number of proxied
+  connections: For a very high number of proxied connections, more memory is required.

 **HTTP API latency**